-Bottom Line: As long as you don’t mind the inclusion of properly-identified meat meals in the recipe, you should give Precise Pet Holistic Complete serious consideration.
+Bottom Line: As long as you don’t mind the inclusion of properly-identified meat meal in the formula, you should give Precise Pet Holistic Complete serious consideration.
 You could find most of the other ingredients on the shelf at your local grocery store, it is well-reviewed and the taste appears to appeal to dogs.
-It does, however, lack probiotics, which is slightly disappointing.
+It does, however, lack probiotics in the formula, which is slightly disappointing.

-Wellness CORE Natural Grain-Free is a premium dog food, based around a variety of all-natural and nutritious ingredients.
-A grain-free recipe, Wellness CORE relies on peas and potatoes to supply the carbohydrate content, rather than corn, wheat or rice.
+Wellness CORE Natural Grain-Free is a premium quality dog food, based around a variety of all-natural and nutritious ingredients.
+A grain-free formula, Wellness CORE relies on peas and potatoes to supply the carbohydrate content, rather than corn, wheat or rice.

 Notable Qualities and Features: